-Manager Club and Facilities Services
+Managing Director of Club and Facility Services

 Joe is a certified golf course superintendent.
 He grew up in Lawrence, Kansas.
 His educational background includes a Bachelor of Science in Agriculture from Kansas State University and a Master of Business Administration from the University of Colorado, Denver.
 As the Director of Business Operations, Joe provides oversight for human resources, information technology, office infrastructure, financial operations, CommonGround Golf Course operations, course rating and handicapping services, GHIN software/customer support, and club and facility training and education.
 Joe has been active nationally on many Golf Course Superintendents Association of America (GCSAA) committees, is a past President of the Rocky Mountain Golf Course Superintendents Association, superintendent at Saddle Rock Golf Course for 17 years, and was a CGA volunteer for 14 years.

-Director of Competitions
+Managing Director of Rules and Competitions

-Kate Moore joined the staff of the Colorado Women's Golf Association in January 2016 as the Manager, Tournament Administration and Member Programs.
+Kate Moore joined the staff of the Colorado Women’s Golf Association in January 2016 as the Manager, of Tournament Administration and Member Programs.
 Kate came from Palm Beach Gardens, Florida where she worked for the Executive Women’s Golf Association (EWGA) as the Member Programs Assistant.
 Kate first began with the EWGA in 2013 as the USGA P.J.
 Boatwright Intern.

 Originally from Shepparton, Australia Kate came to the US on a women’s golf scholarship to the University of Cincinnati where she majored in Health Sciences.
 She has also completed a Master’s of Science in Sport Management from the University of Southern Mississippi, where she was the graduate assistant for the women’s golf program.
 She is excited to start a new chapter in her life, in the beautiful state of Colorado.